CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/_index.md

 ---
-title: "Install Innovation Standalone"
+title: "Install Innovation Only"
-linkTitle: "Install Innovation Standalone"
+linkTitle: "Install Innovation Only"
-description: "Information on installing a Cortex Innovation platform."
+description: "Information about installing a Cortex Innovation platform."
 weight: 10
 ---